Chulk117/Noble6/README.md

-# Low voltage grid load flow analysis with PV systems example
+# Grid connected 40kW PV system design

-This project shows how to conduct a low load flow analysis of a low voltage grid with 16kWp systems at each home.
+This project shows how to design a 40kW PV system connected to a 400V grid.

-Two major selection for "Loadflowwithsolarbasis16.3kWp.slx" model:
+Two major selections for "Gridtied.slx" model:

-- Phasor mode at 50Hz
+- Continuous powergui solver at 50Hz
-- Three phase programmable Voltage source
+- Jinko Solar Co_Ltd JKM245P-60 solar module

+## Getting Started

+To run this demo:
+1. Load the DesignBoost in Matlab and run the script.
+2. Load the LDesign in Matlab and run the script.
+3. Load the MPPT in Matlab
+4. Run the gridtied model in simulink

 ## Getting Started